 While people talk about "night terrors," this is not, in fact, a diagnosable condition, according to the Diagnostic and Statistical Manual fifth edition (DSM-V).

 It contains elements of conditions known as nightmare disorder, REM sleep behavior disorder, and Non-Rapid Eye Movement (NREM) Sleep Arousal Disorder.

 To find out more about REM sleep behavior disorder, click here.

 Although nightly episodes can be terrifying, night terrors are not normally a sign of anything more serious.
 They tend to end as abruptly as they begin.

 Here are some key points about night terrors.
-More detail and supporting information is in the main article.
+More detail is in the main article.

-- Night terrors are most common in children but can begin at any age.
+- Night terrors are most common in children, but they can happen at any age.